J-sephB-lt-n/knowledge-base/README.md

 - Urgent (problem is at the top of the customer's priority list)

-- Underserved (demand for this solution exceeds supply - customers do not have adequate access to good solutions for this problem)
+- Underserved (demand for a solution exceeds supply - customers do not have adequate access to good solutions for this problem)

 **BLAC & White Framework**: Define the market need: